Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 		- Duty to relevant authority
 			- When he discovered that the data he had collected did not comply with ethical policies, he reported it to the appropriate people.
 		- Duty to the profession
-			- He cooperated well with the technician, Did not bring the industry into disrepute -
+			- He cooperated well with the technician
+			- Did not bring the industry into disrepute
+	-